Corvus Pharmaceuticals, Inc.

 Cash vs Debt

 The balance sheet looks solid with $236.7M in cash comfortably exceeding the $834K debt load.
 A net cash position generally provides financial flexibility during uncertain economic periods.
 The company is burning cash, with free cash flow at -$22.6M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-ROE of -30.5% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at -30.5%, which is negative for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.

 The strong cash position relative to debt provides a financial cushion that reduces balance sheet risk.
-The company is burning cash at the operating level, which is not unusual for growth-phase companies but adds risk if it persists.
+Negative free cash flow means the company is currently spending more than it generates, which may require future fundraising or debt if the trend continues.
 It is important to consider these factors alongside broader market conditions and individual financial goals when reviewing CRVS.